louis-prudhomme/ace-of-clubs/README.md

 is `[album_artist]/[date] – [album]/[disc]-[track] – [title].[extension]`, but you can ditch the tags you don't need or
 change the order as well as the characters.
 More customization options will come in time! :)

-Optionally, a functionality is available to transcode WAV and MP3 files to a FLAC or Opus equivalent.
+Optionally, a functionality is available to transcode WAV and MP3 files to FLAC.
 It must be activated with a specific flag.

 ## But technically, how does this work ?